 Sydney’s iconic Sculpture by the Sea exhibition has made a triumphant return this spring.
 Now in its 25th year, the popular event features over 100 exceptional artworks dotted along the spectacular 2km Bondi to Tamarama coastal walk.
 The popular event has traditionally seen over half a million people in attendance making it one of the most highly anticipated creative offerings of the year.
 The exhibition returns from October 20 to November 6.

-Sculpture by the Sea
+Sculpture by the Sea, 2023

-(All images: Supplied/ Sculpture by the Sea)
+(Images: Courtesy of Sculpture by the Sea)